crajcan/the_rust_programming_language/notes.md

 See examples `share_data_between_two_threads_with_mutexes` and `share_data_between_many_threads_with_mutexes` in `chapter_16/src/main.rs`.

-We can't use `move` a mutex into closures going to two differnent threads, this will result in a compiler error:
+We can't use `move` to move a mutex into closures going to two differnent threads, this will result in a compiler error:

 ```
 error[E0382]: use of moved value: `counter`